niraj-mx07/Memory-Card-Game-/README.md

 3. If they don't match, they flip back after a short delay.
 4. Match all pairs to win the game!

-Enjoy the challenge and have fun! 🎉
+Enjoy the challenge and have fun!! 🎉